NIHALNAVALE/AboutMe/README.md

 # 🤖  Welcome to my GitHub page

 My name is Nihal, and I am an aspiring Roboticist.
-My main interests are in Computer Vision, Deep Learning, and Motion Planning.
+My main interests are in Perception, Deep Learning, and Motion Planning.

 I am also an avid Soccer fan and player.